 Read the signatures and inscriptions left by pioneers at Independence Rock, near Casper.

-Stand under Ayers Natural Bridge, a 100-foot-long rock arch spanning LePrele Creek, near Douglas.
+Stand under Ayres Natural Bridge, a 100-foot-long rock arch spanning LePrele Creek, near Douglas.

 38. Jackalope Square